Change of Major Into or Within Engineering

 - Enroll in an Engineering Workload

-- For non-engineering students, the criteria is as outlined:
+- For non-engineering students, the criteria are as outlined:

 - An engineering workload must contain a minimum of 12 units per academic term.

-- Each column will be distinct to each available engineering major.
+- Each column will be distinct for each available engineering major.
 You’ll want to focus on the column specific to the engineering major you are intending to switch into.

 - If you have completed all math courses listed under your intended major’s column, you’ll need to send us a message through MyUCLA’s Message Center.
 Your message will need to request alternate course planning options in order to satisfy the engineering workload requirement.